uhlryk/angular-dynamic-number/README.md

 - config decimal separator (dot or comma)
 - config to accept positive, negative and both numbers.
 - model value is correct javascript number, but view value may be correct number for localities
+- dynamic thousand separator (if decimal separator is comma then thousand separator is dot)
-- filter with comma/dot separator and congurable number of fraction digits Edit contractors create new entry for contractor (old entries are for archive or for generate old invoices with old contractor data)
+- filter with comma/dot separator and congurable number of fraction digits
+- filter with thousand separator
+Edit contractors create new entry for contractor (old entries are for archive or for generate old invoices with old contractor data)
 Delete contractors set entries as archive.
 Add, list, show invoices